-"Which holds our soul in life, and suffers not our feet to be moved," Psalm 66:9
+"Which holdeth our soul in life, and suffereth not our feet to be moved."-PSALE lxvi.
+9.

-THIS Psalm commences with a prophetic exhortation: "Make a joyful noise unto God, all you lands."
-Implying that all parts of the earth, or a people out of all parts, shall be brought to know the Lord, and that they will go progressively on, until all other things by degrees sink into entire silence, and nothing will be left as the theme of the people but God himself.
+This Psalm commences with a prophetic exhortation: "Make a joyful noise unto God, all ye lands."
+Implying that all parts of the earth, or a people out of all parts, shall be brought to know the Lord, and that they will go progressively on, until all other things by degrees sink into entire silence, and nothing will be left as the theme of the people but God himself. .
 He, in his love, in his perfections and counsels, will become our "all and in all," in thought, in feeling, in word, in prospect, in possession, and enjoyment.
-And surely there is a great propriety in this; for all that we have that is good, we are indebted to the Lord; and therefore, if his name is not to be honored, whose name is to be honored?
+And surely there is a great propriety in this; for all that we have, that is good, we are indebted to the Lord; and therefore, if his name is not to be honoured, whose name is to be honoured?
 If he is not to be praised, who is to be praised?
 If he is not to be spoken highly of, what is to be spoken highly of?
 There is a most glorious propriety in other things sinking into silence, and the name and fame of the great Redeemer rising, until everything else is swallowed up.
 "God shall be all in all," and our souls one with him, happy by him, and glorying in the wonders of his love for ever and ever.
-For he "holds our soul in life and suffers not our feet to be moved."
+For he "holdeth our soul in life, and suffereth not our feet to be to delice the owner the real title in the least of moved."

-Now in these words we notice, first, the life; secondly, the preservation; and thirdly, the fixation, he "suffers not our feet to be moved."
+Now in these words we notice, first, the life; secondly, the preservation; and thirdly, the fixation-he "suffereth not our feet to be moved."

-1. First, the life.
-He "holds our soul in life."
+I. First, the life.
+He "holdeth our soul in life."
 This we know is true in a general sense; but we wish this evening to attend to it in a special sense; and that life of which we wish to speak is spiritual life.